ansonkwokth/ContKukanovSOR/README.md

 ![alt text](https://github.com/ansonkwokth/ContKukanovSOR/blob/master/result.png?raw=true)

+## Improving Fill Realism

+### Problem
+The current backtest assumes immediate fills at posted ask prices up to displayed size, ignoring latency between observing the book and executing the order.
+In reality, the order book may change before the order arrives, leading to slippage.

+### Proposed Improvement: Queue Flow Simulation
+Introduce randomness into the model by simulating queue outflow $\xi \sim F$, where $F$ is a distributon, captures the volume during latency.

+### Method
+Replace deterministic fills with stochastic simulation using Monte Carlo.
+Run multiple backtests over different random seed of $\xi$ to obtain a distribution of `total_cost`.
+Optimize parameters `(θ, λu, λo)` with respect to the obtained distribution of `total_cost` or risk measures.

+### Bonus: Learn $F$ from Real Data
+To reduce model bias, estimate $F$ directly from historical order book flows during latency windows.

 ## Approach

 The core idea is to compute optimal order allocations under varying market conditions—specifically different ask prices and volumes—based on historical L1 data.
 The framework supports: